Large-scale real-time signal processing in physics experiments: The ALICE TPC FPGA pipeline: User Logic for auxiliary systems

-Pulsed UV lasers~\cite{lasers} are used to simulate ionizing tracks within the active volume of the \gls{TPC}, supporting alignment, calibration, and drift time monitoring studies.
+Pulsed UV lasers~\cite{lasers} are used to generate reference tracks in the active volume of the \gls{TPC}, supporting alignment, calibration, and drift-time monitoring.

 The converter board provides five output signals\footnote{For Q-switch, flash, shutter, and camera synchronization, and a spare channel.} for each of the two lasers.
-These outputs are controlled by two independent laser controller instances implemented within the \gls{SyncBox} \gls{UL}.
+These outputs are controlled by two independent laser controller instances implemented in the \gls{SyncBox} \gls{UL}.

-For accurate data analysis, it is essential to synchronize the firing of the laser with the sampling clock of the SAMPAs.
-Additionally, aligning the laser operation with the \glspl{TF} (\cf \secref{sec:TPC:overview}) helps define precise time positions in the data stream where laser events are expected.
+For reliable data analysis, laser firing must be synchronized with the SAMPA sampling clock and aligned with the \glspl{TF} (\cf \secref{sec:TPC:overview}), ensuring that laser signals appear at well-defined positions in the data stream.

-The controller logic in the \gls{CRU} generates a periodic signal to indicate valid time windows during which a laser sequence may be initiated.
-This signal has a frequency of approximately \SI{10}{\Hz}, determined by the fixed repetition rate of the lasers.
-The associated counter operates synchronously with the \gls{LHC} clock and is reset using the same trigger signal as the SAMPAs.
-The system is configured such that the start signal frequency is an even integer multiple of the \gls{TF} frequency, ensuring synchronization with both the sampling clock and the readout.
+The controller generates a periodic start signal defining time windows during which a laser sequence may be initiated.
+Its frequency is approximately \SI{10}{\Hz}, corresponding to the fixed repetition rate of the lasers.
+The associated counter runs synchronously with the \gls{LHC} clock and is reset by the same trigger used to synchronize the SAMPAs.
+The start signal frequency is chosen as an even integer multiple of the \gls{TF} frequency, ensuring synchronization with both the sampling clock and the readout.

-Embedding laser events in regular data-taking with collisions enables correction of drift velocity variations across space and time.
-To support this, the laser controller sends a trigger to the \gls{CTP}, allowing the readout \glspl{CRU} to tag data packets containing laser events.
+Laser events are embedded in regular collision data taking, allowing monitoring and correction of drift-velocity variations in space and time.
+To facilitate their identification, the laser controller sends a trigger to the \gls{CTP}, enabling the \glspl{CRU} to tag data packets containing laser events.

-The timing and duration of each laser output signal are fully configurable relative to the start signal.
-This flexibility accommodates the hardware requirements of the laser system and allows laser events to be positioned well within a \gls{TF}, sufficiently distant from its boundaries.
+The timing and duration of each output signal are configurable relative to the start signal, allowing the laser pulses to be placed safely within a \gls{TF} and sufficiently far from its boundaries.